syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Customization.md

 ## Step value support in SfNumericUpDown

-Frequency in which values gets incremented and decremented can be decided using [`StepValue`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_StepValue) property.
+The frequency with which values gets incremented and decremented can be decided using the [`StepValue`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_StepValue) property.

 N> By default the property value is 1.